Timings : 8:30 AM - 5:00 PM

 Vallee de Ferney located in the Grand Port District of Mauritius is nestled at the foothills of Bambou Mountains.
 It is one of the famous nature sanctuaries in Mauritius that's spread out over an area of around 200 hectares.
 The sanctuary acts as a reserve for some of the rarest of threatened plant species in the island.
 Most of these species are endemic of Mauritius and are the last few that are remaining on the island.

 Established in 2006 in partnership with the Mauritian Wildlife Foundation (MWF), the Vallée de Ferney stands as a testament to the fight against commercialisation.
 Back in 2004, a highway was supposed to be constructed through the entire area where the nature reserve stands today, necessitating the clearing of the whole forest, which would put the plants and animals at risk.

 After a long fight with the authorities, the locals of the area managed to get the construction of the highway cancelled, and two years later, the Vallée de Ferney was built to commemorate the fight for the conservation of the country’s indigenous flora and fauna.

 Since the reserve is spread out over a subsequently large area, the walking trail through the entire park is relatively long.
-You can choose to walk the whole path on your own, taking a guide is recommended, because that way you’ll get to know a lot more about the different kinds of species that you’ll see on your way, as well as their history on the island.
 The very entrance to the reserve has on display a stone museum that outlines, in brief, the history of the sanctuary.